Białystok pogrom: Background

 These events led to a demoralization and disorganization of the police in the city.
 Between the years 1905 and 1906 there were seven police chiefs.
-The police did not enter Surazh Street, which was considered a stronghold of anarchists.

-On 11 June 1906 the Police Chief of Białystok, Dierkacz, was murdered, most likely on the orders of the Russian commissar and fervent anti-semite Szeremietiev.
+On 11 June 1906, the Police Chief of Białystok, Dierkacz, was murdered, most likely on the orders of the Russian commissar and fervent anti-semite Szeremietiev.
 Dierkacz was known for his liberal sympathies and opposition to anti-semitism; for this he was respected by both the Jewish Bund and the Polish Socialist Party.
 On a previous occasion, when Russian soldiers attacked Jews in the marketplace, Dierkacz had sent in his policemen to put down the violence and had declared that a pogrom against the Jews would occur “only over his dead body”.
 His murder was a foreboding of the violence to come, as people in the city noted that after Dierkacz's death Russian soldiers began preparing for a pogrom.
+The murder occurred on Surazhskaya Street, a hotbed of Jewish anarchism at the time, which led many to believe that he was murdered by Jewish anarchists.
+The local garrison was informed that he had been killed by Jewish anarchists.

-On 14 June, two Christian processions took place; a Catholic one through the market square celebrating Corpus Christi and an Orthodox one through Białystok's New Town celebrating the founding of a cathedral.
+On 14 June, two Christian processions took place: a Catholic one through the market square celebrating Corpus Christi and an Orthodox one through Białystok's New Town celebrating the founding of a cathedral.
 The Orthodox procession was followed by a unit of soldiers.
-A bomb was thrown at the Catholic procession and shots were fired at the Orthodox procession.
-A watchman of a local school, Stanislaw Milyusski, and three women Anna Demidyuk, Aleksandra Minkovskaya and Maria Kommisaryuk, were wounded.
+These soldiers had been informed that the procession would be bombed by Jews.
+A bomb was thrown at the Catholic procession, and shots were fired at the Orthodox procession.
+A watchman of a local school, Stanislaw Milyusski, and three women, Anna Demidyuk, Aleksandra Minkovskaya and Maria Kommisaryuk, were wounded.
 These incidents constituted signals for the beginning of the pogrom.
 Witnesses reported that simultaneously with the shots someone shouted “Beat the Jews!”
 After the pogrom, a peasant who was arrested for unrelated charges in the nearby town of Zabłudów confessed that he had been paid a substantial amount of money to fire on the Orthodox procession in order to provoke the pogrom.
-Russian authorities announced that Jews had fired on the Orthodox procession.
+Russian authorities falsely announced that Jews had fired on the Orthodox procession.